 My son, husband, and I frequently woke up in the middle of the night to bottle feed our son’s new puppy and eventually helped crate train him so he’d feel safe.
 He was a very high needs puppy who needed a lot of care.

-When my son first got his new puppy, as he would go to work each day, my husband and I would puppy-sit for 40 hours every week…sometimes on weekends, too.
+When my son first got his new puppy, as he would go to work each day, my husband and I would puppy-sit for 40 hours every week.

 I fell so in love with this precious puppy!

 Being a person who previously wasn’t very fond of dogs, I ended up becoming a major dog lover and advocate.
 I now love all dogs since I finally “get it.”
-The bond I formed with our new puppy is simply indescribable!
+The bond I formed with our new puppy was simply indescribable.

 As I saw this exceptional puppy love my son “back to life,” I truly respected Titan just as much as I loved him.
 This very special puppy ended up being very important to each of us, each in different ways.

-Right after Christmas, after Titan had just turned two years-old, he developed a limp while he was at his dog training classes (he had to take weekly specialized classes since he was so aggressive to anyone who wasn’t family).
-After a few weeks, his limp wasn’t healing or improving so we made an appointment with his vet.
+Right after Christmas, after Titan had just turned two years-old, he developed a limp while he was at his dog training classes.
+After a few weeks, his limp worsened so we made an appointment with his vet.
 The vet told us she had bad news…I thought she was going to suggest surgery.
 Instead, she told us he had a very aggressive form of cancer (osteosarcoma) and only had a few months to live.
 We would need to immediately amputate his leg.
-If we chose treatment, it’d cost about $1400-$3500 for the initial surgery and then several thousand dollars for additional chemo and radiation.
+If we chose treatment, it’d be very costly … he’d need chemo and radiation.

 We took him to a pet oncologist for a second opinion.
 We were told the same thing: that treatment would do very little for him and that we’d have to drive several hours each weekend and spend these weekends in another city so he could do his cancer treatments.
 The heartbreaking truth was this would only extend his life for possibly 4-12 additional months – and he’d suffer…a lot.